 Computing Demands Rise in a Digital Economy

-Business leaders, such as VMware CEO Pat Gelsinger, expect to see trends like remote work, virtual learning and telehealth continue after the pandemic subsides.
+Business leaders, such as VMware Board member and former CEO Pat Gelsinger, expect to see trends like remote work, virtual learning and telehealth continue after the pandemic subsides.

 “Distributed work, for us, has become the new normal,” Gelsinger said at VMworld.
 “Even after a vaccine comes, we’re never going back.”